Postal Deed of Understanding

-The postal deed of understanding sets out the minimum universal service obligations of the national mail carrier, New Zealand Post, for the sale and delivery of postal products.
+The postal Deed of Understanding sets out the minimum obligations of the national mail carrier, New Zealand Post, for the sale and delivery of postal products.

-As the national mail carrier, New Zealand Post must meet certain minimum universal service obligations relating to the sale and delivery of postal products.
-These obligations are set out in an agreement between New Zealand Post and the government in the deed.
+As the national mail carrier, New Zealand Post must meet certain minimum obligations relating to the sale and delivery of postal products.
+These obligations are set out in an agreement between New Zealand Post and the government in the Deed.

-Under the 2013 iteration, the terms of the deed were scheduled to be reviewed by 1 November 2018.
-The timeframe has been extended and the terms of the deed are now scheduled to be reviewed by 30 June 2024.
+Under the 2013 iteration, the terms of the Deed were scheduled to be reviewed by 1 November 2018.
+The timeframe has been extended and a review is currently underway.

 Minimum delivery frequency